Rural Communities Opioid Response Program (RCORP)

 New York State consistently has higher opioid overdose rates than the national average.
 Rural communities are continuously identified to be at high risk for opioid misuse.
 This program is designed to reduce substance use disorder (SUD), including opioid use disorder (OUD), in rural communities by strengthening and expanding prevention, treatment, and recovery service delivery in high-risk rural communities.

-– We are working to strengthen and expand prevention, treatment, and recovery service delivery in Wyoming County by hosting a five-week webinar series that focuses on HOPE.
+– We are working to strengthen and expand prevention, treatment, and recovery service delivery in Wyoming County by again hosting a webinar series that focuses on HOPE.
 Several speakers will present on the topics listed in the goals below.

-In Year 2 of RCORP, we will again assemble a consortium of direct care providers, local county health agencies, and community organizations to accomplish each of the following project objectives: (a) identify and implement comprehensive OUD screening, treatment, tracking, and recovery services; and (b) develop and provide extensive trainings related to substance use prevention, community and family education, professional development, and provider/local community resources and services.
+In Year 2 of RCORP, we will continue to assemble a consortium of direct care providers, local county health agencies, and community organizations to accomplish each of the following project objectives: (a) identify and implement comprehensive OUD screening, treatment, tracking, and recovery services; and (b) develop and provide extensive trainings related to substance use prevention, community and family education, professional development, and provider/local community resources and services.

 Choosing Hope 2 Webinar Series – March 9th – 30th, 2021

 Tuesday, March 9: New York MATTERS: Medication Assisted Treatment (MAT) and Emergency Referrals – Speaker: Caleigh Loughran from New York Matters

 Tuesday, March 16: Billing and Coding Considerations/COVID-19 Impacts on Opioid Use – Speaker: Julie Gutowski from Spectrum Health and Human Services